Skip to content

 Option Description Default

--s, --status <status> Filter by status (pending awaiting_approval
+-s, --status <status> Filter by status (pending approved

 -c, --client <user-id> Filter by user ID (view specific user's jobs) -